LogicStamp/logicstamp-context/docs/cli/security-scan.md

 # Security Scan

-The `stamp security scan` command scans your project for secrets (API keys, passwords, tokens) and other sensitive information that should not be committed to version control.
+The `stamp security scan` command finds secrets (API keys, passwords, tokens) and other sensitive data in your project before they get committed.

 **Runs 100% locally — nothing is uploaded or sent anywhere.**

 ## Overview

-The security scan feature helps prevent accidental exposure of sensitive credentials by:
+The security scan helps prevent accidentally exposing sensitive credentials by:

 - Scanning TypeScript, JavaScript, and JSON files for common secret patterns
 - Generating detailed reports of detected secrets